 selects the action when you click on the image.
 Zoom zooms in on the image.
 It zooms out when you shift-click or double-click.
 Rotate 3D is used to rotate 3D images (2D images are zoomed).
 Data Cursor opens a tiny window called a Datatip that displays values of the image or curve.
 Right-click on the Datatip to remove it or access additional options.

-- Image Acquisition, which allows images to be read directly from devices like manufacturer’s evaluation boards. reloads the image.
+- Image Acquisition, which allows images to be read directly from devices like USB cameras or manufacturer’s evaluation boards. reloads the image.
 Most valuable for

-- Saves and optionally displays the Uniformity window.
+- Saves and optionally displays the Flatfield window.